Gelerion/kafka-streams/05_digital_twin_service/readme.md

 - More fine-grained control over when records get forwarded to downstream processors
 - More granular access to state stores
 - Ability to circumvent any limitations you come across in the DSL

+### Punctuator
+Depending on your use case, you may need to perform some periodic task in your Kafka Streams application.
+This is one area where the Processor API really shines, since it allows you to easily schedule a task using the `ProcessorContext#schedule` method.
+When we think about when a periodic function will execute in Kafka Streams, we are reminded of this complexity.
+There are two punctuation types (i.e., timing strategies) that you can select from:

+* `Stream time` Stream time is the highest timestamp observed for a particular topic-partition.
+It is initially unknown and can only increase or stay the same.
+It advances only when new data is seen, so if you use this punctuation type, then your function will not execute unless data arrives on a continuous basis.
+* `Wall clock time` The local system time, which is advanced during each iteration of the consumer poll method.
+The upper bound for how often this gets updated is defined by the `StreamsConfig.POLL_MS_CONFIG` configuration, which is the maximum amount of time (in milliseconds) the underlying poll method will block as it waits for new data.
+This means periodic functions will continue to execute regardless of whether or not new messages arrive.